ratmice/platform-sel4-docs/sel4-platform.md

 from developers.

-The seL4 Core Platform addresses this challenge by constraining the system architecture and to one that provides enough features and power for this usage class, enabling a much simpler set of developer-visible abstractions.
+The seL4 Core Platform addresses this challenge by constraining the system architecture to one that provides enough features and power for this usage class, enabling a much simpler set of developer-visible abstractions.